ALCEO-srl/linphone-iphone/README.md

 - Follow the instructions in the linphone-sdk/README file to build the SDK.

-## (DMS) Follow these steps:
+## (Dario Santomaso) Compiling custom BCS version (Follow these steps):
+Before compiling, install GitHub Desktop if needed (it will help in managing the repository instead of using the command line Git).
+Then, clone the custom belle-sip and liblinphone repositories somewhere.
+Checkout the branch alceo/tag/5.3.56.
+Delete the old belle-sip and liblinphone directories from the linphone-sdk folder, and copy the patched ones you just cloned.

-	1. cmake --preset=ios-sdk -G Ninja -B build-ios -DENABLE_LIME_X3DH=OFF -DENABLE_LIME=OFF -DENABLE_ADVANCED_IM=OFF -DENABLE_VCARD=OFF -DENABLE_LDAP=OFF -DENABLE_ZRTP=OFF -DENABLE_MKV=OFF -DENABLE_ISAC=OFF -DENABLE_ILBC=OFF -DENABLE_SRTP=OFF -DENABLE_ZRTP=OFF
+	1. cmake --preset=ios-sdk -G Ninja -B build-ios -DENABLE_LIME_X3DH=OFF -DENABLE_LIME=OFF -DENABLE_ADVANCED_IM=OFF -DENABLE_VCARD=OFF -DENABLE_LDAP=OFF -DENABLE_ISAC=OFF -DENABLE_ILBC=OFF -DENABLE_SRTP=OFF -DENABLE_ZRTP=OFF
  	2. cmake --build build-ios

-        Pay attention to:
-	1. The SDK won't compile if ZRTP is enabled (due to some missing dependency).
-We don't need SRTP, so we can disable the support.
-	2. After disabling the ZRTP library, the SDK still won't compile because of some incorrect declarations in mediastreamer2/src/crypto/ms_srtp.cpp.
-You need to adjust them to match the contents of the ms_srtp.h header file.
+        3. then "cd linphone-iphone" and give the comand PODFILE_PATH=[PATH_TO_SDK] pod install  (PODFILE_PATH is something like ...linphone-sdk/build-ios)

 - Rebuild the project: